spliffli/news-trading-analyzer/docs/index-en.md

 - 15 minutes
   the program gets the ask & bid prices at those times after each release, then calculates the pip movements relative to the price at the time of the release.

-4. For each release, check which trigger level it matches.
+4. For each release, it checks which trigger level it matches.

 - If the deviation is above a pre-defined level (e.g. trigger_1: +-0.1%) and below the trigger above it (e.g. trigger_2: +-0.2%) then it is added to the input data for that trigger (trigger_1).
 - If it the last trigger e.g. trigger_4, then any data above that is added to the input data for that trigger

-5. For each time delta (e.g. 1s, 2s, 3s, etc) calculate:
+5. For each time delta (e.g. 1s, 2s, 3s, etc) it calculates:

 - The **range** of all pip movements at that time (e.g. from -5 pips to +45 pips)
 - The **mean** average of all pip movements at that time (e.g. 15 pips).
 Calculated by adding up all of pip movements for each release in the current trigger, then dividing by the amount of them.